 Here are some of the Platinum Card’s most valuable perks that you can learn more about in our American Express Platinum review:

-- Free airport lounge access (includes Centurion, Priority Pass, and Delta Sky Club networks)
+- Airport lounge access (includes Centurion, Priority Pass (enrollment required), and Delta Sky Club networks)

 - Global Entry or TSA PreCheck credit

 Earn 5x Membership Rewards® Points for flights booked directly with airlines or with American Express Travel, up to $500,000 on these purchases per calendar year.
 Cardholders also earn 5x points on prepaid hotel bookings through amextravel.com.